Compliance and Enforcement Strategy

 This document sets out how the NWIFCA will deliver its duty to enforce fisheries and conservation regulations in its District.
 It addresses a High Level Objective for the NWIFCA set by Defra.

-The NW IFCA Compliance Focus
+The NWIFCA Compliance Focus

 Successful fisheries management requires an integrated approach encompassing broad communication and consultation, scientific research and effective enforcement.